grasshide/lms-arcamavrcontrol/README.md

 ## Install (via “Additional Repositories”)

-This repo includes an `extensions.xml` template for LMS’ Extensions Manager.
-Host it (eg GitHub Pages) and add its URL in:

-- LMS Web UI → **Settings → Plugins → Additional Repositories**
+This repo can be added in the LMS Extensions Manager directly for easy installation.
+Add the URL: `https://raw.githubusercontent.com/grasshide/lms-arcamavrcontrol/refs/heads/main/public.xml`at the buttom of the plugin page: LMS Web UI → **Settings → Server → Manage Plugins → Additional Repositories**

 ## Volume scaling